Janet Yao- Piano

 Her recent solo performances include the Vivaldi’s Four Seasons in 2015 and the premiere recital for the 50 States Project “Amerigo” in 2016.
 As a devoted educator, Lin successfully coached students into becoming concertmasters in school orchestras, becoming active performers in summer music festivals, and getting accepted by audition-required events.

-Justin Sheppard- Guitar
+Justin Sheppard- Classical Guitar

 Justin Sheppard was born in the small south Georgia town of Tifton.
 Showing an aptitude in music throughout middle and high school, he played jazz trombone, concert tuba, and marched the baritone horn.
 His early love for music allowed him to perform and travel with the local college while in high school, and he also taught private brass lessons on tuba and baritone to middle school students in the area at the time.
 Justin attended the University of Georgia from 1997 to 2000 studying music performance and music education, where he also worked in supervising and tutoring kids at a local elementary school.
 He finished his bachelor of Science degree in Classical Performance from the University of Georgia while studying under international performer and Professor of Guitar, Daniel Bolshoy.